-eSRH better discriminates between non-tornadic and tornadic supercells than SRH. eSRH values are usually slightly smaller than SRH values.
-It works even if the residual-layer air ingested into the thunderstorm lies on top of a shallow stable layer of colder air, such as occurs in the evening after sunset.
+Fig. 15.46b shows that eSRH better discriminates between non-tornadic and tornadic supercells than SRH. eSRH works even if the storm ingests residual-layer air that lies on top of a shallow stable layer of colder air, such as occurs at night, as illustrated in the INFO box at left.